Wildlife crossing: History

 Written reports of rough fish ladders date to 17th-century France, where bundles of branches were used to create steps in steep channels to bypass obstructions.
 A version was patented in 1837 by Richard McFarlan of Bathurst, New Brunswick, Canada, who designed a fishway to bypass a dam at his water-powered lumber mill.
 In 1880, the first fish ladder was built in Rhode Island, United States, on the Pawtuxet Falls Dam.
 As the Industrial Age advanced, dams and other river obstructions became larger and more common, leading to the need for effective fish by-passes.

 The first overland wildlife crossings were constructed in France during the 1950s.
 European countries including the Netherlands, Switzerland, Germany, and France have been using various crossing structures to reduce the conflict between wildlife and roads for several decades and use a variety of overpasses and underpasses to protect and re-establish wildlife such as: amphibians, badgers, ungulates, invertebrates, and other small mammals.

-The Humane Society of the United States reported in 2007 that the more than 600 tunnels installed under major and minor roads in the Netherlands have helped to substantially increase population levels of the endangered European badger.
+The Humane Society of the United States reported in 2007 that more than 600 tunnels installed under major and minor roads in the Netherlands have helped to substantially increase population levels of the endangered European badger.
 The longest "ecoduct" overpass, Natuurbrug Zanderij Crailoo, in the Netherlands, runs 800 meters and spans a highway, railway and golf course.